neoforged/Documentation/docs/misc/commands.md

     }
 ```
 ### `Commands.literal`
+The `Commands.Literal` class is used in the build process to store the command name.
+However, it has other uses, as detailed below.
 `Commands.literal` or other one-state argument create temporally a new argument (in this case, a string) with one possibility, making special path.
 Then use `#executes` to lauch the command only if this argument is exactly somethings.
 If not, it continue workflow.
 ```java
 dispatcher.register(